 For VBA solutions here’s the link to Mr Excel’s forum.
 It’s a great forum with so many Excel experts.
 If you haven’t already registered then you should!

 I solved this challenge with formulas.
 For repetitive long term cases (especially with large data sets) VBA is usually the better way to go.
-However, sometimes a formula based solution has benefits.
+Sometimes a formula based solution has benefits.
 For example, it’s often easier to explain step by step formula solutions to non technical people.

 Does My Dog Prefer VBA or Power Query?

 See if you can think of an easier and/or more efficient solution.
 Remember that the solution should be ‘readable’ in logical steps.

 Even though I was asking for alternative formula solutions Oz du Soleil reminded me how incredible Excel’s Power Query (aka ‘Get & Transform’) feature is.

 In his YouTube Video, Oz demonstrates how easily ‘Get & Transform’ can correctly re-arrange the data.
 Knowledge is power!
 Thanks Oz!

 Learn With Me!